YoFirmy/makers_journey/Week1.md

 My evidence is the debugging workshop that I managed to complete.
 Going through the process as shown in the workshop and then completing the other exercises in my own time.
 In relection I already understand the process (tighten the loop, get visibility, try to fix), but putting it into practice is what will help it stick.

 ### Wednesday 30th June
-* Goal:
+* Goal(s):
-Become more familiar with the TDD process and useful rspec methods
+Become more familiar with the TDD process and useful rspec matchers.
 * Plan:
-Spend first part of solo learning going through the resources on rspec found in the boris bike challenges.
-Practice TDD in pair programming session and use TDD process while trying out rspec methods.
+Spend first part of solo learning going through the resources on rspec found in the boris bike challenges. (specifically [rspec's basics](https://semaphoreci.com/community/tutorials/getting-started-with-rspec), [rspec's new syntax](https://rspec.info/blog/2012/06/rspecs-new-expectation-syntax/), [one-liner syntax](https://relishapp.com/rspec/rspec-core/v/3-2/docs/subject/one-liner-syntax)) Practice TDD in pair programming session and use TDD process while trying out rspec methods.
 * Evidence:
+The commit history of my [repo](https://github.com/JEC1100/boris_bikes_2) will show that I’ve used the TDD process to write the code in it.
+* Reflection: I ended up going over a lot of the steps I did on tuesday as my pair was a little behind where I had got to with the pair the previous day.
+This actually helped as it reiterated over points that didn't really sink in the day before.

+### Thursday 1st July
+* Goal(s):
+Gain a better understanding of TDD process and using rspec.
+Familiarise myself with OO principles.
+* Plan:
+Attend TDD workshop and continue practicing TDD and rspec during pair programming.
+During solo learning research 00 principles.
+* Evidence:
+I will ask my pair to give feedback on how effectively I'm using TDD.
+I will give a basic explantion on what 00 principles are.
+* Reflection:

 ## Weekly Evidence